EXCLUSIVE-U.S. set to sanction Turkey over Russian defense system -sources | Politics

 EXCLUSIVE-U.S. set to sanction Turkey over Russian defense system -sources

-The United States is poised to impose sanctions on Turkey over its acquisition last year of Russian S-400 air defense systems, five sources including two U.S. officials told Reuters on Thursday, a move likely to worsen already problematic ties between the two NATO allies.
-The long-anticipated step, which is likely to infuriate Ankara and severely complicate relations with the incoming administration of President-elect Joe Biden, could be announced any day, sources said.
+The United States is poised to impose sanctions on Turkey over its acquisition last year of Russian S-400 air defense systems, five sources including three U.S. officials told Reuters on Thursday, a move likely to worsen already problematic ties between the two NATO allies.
+The long-anticipated step, which is likely to infuriate Ankara and weigh on Turkey's relations with the incoming administration of President-elect Joe Biden, is expected to be announced as early as Friday, sources have said.

-Turkey's leader, President Tayyip Erdogan, had hoped to prove U.S. threats hollow, betting the relationship he developed with U.S. President Donald Trump would insulate Ankara from punitive U.S. action.
-Having forged a working relationship with Erdogan, Trump long opposed U.S. sanctions against Turkey despite the advice of advisors.
+Turkey's leader, President Tayyip Erdogan, had hoped to prove U.S. threats hollow, betting the relationship he developed with Trump would insulate Ankara from punitive U.S. action.
+Having forged a working relationship with Erdogan, Trump long opposed U.S. sanctions against Turkey despite the advice of advisers.
 Officials in his administration internally recommended sanctions against Ankara in July 2019, when the Turkish government started taking delivery of the S-400s, sources familiar with the matter told Reuters.

 But sanctions appeared likely even if Trump did not act, the sources said.
 The final version of the $740 billion annual U.S. defense authorization legislation, which the Senate is expected to vote on as early as this week, would force Washington to impose sanctions within 30 days.